AstarNetwork/astar-docs/docs/nodes/archive-node/docker.md

 ## Next steps

-For any usage, wait for the chain to be fully sync by checking the [node log](/docs/nodes/archive-node/binary#get-node-logs).
+In any case, wait for the chain to be fully synchronized by checking the [node log](/docs/nodes/archive-node/binary#get-node-logs).

-It all depends on what you plan to do with your archive node.
+How the archive node will be used will largely determine what steps to follow next:

-- In most cases, you will want to access node from outside.
-In this case, [nginx server](/docs/nodes/archive-node/nginx) is the recommended option.
+- If accessing the node publicly, running an [nginx server](/docs/nodes/archive-node/nginx) is the recommended option.
-- If you run your dApp on the same server as the node, then you can access it directly with the `localhost` address.
-This setup is recommended for testing purpose only.
+- If the dApp is running on the same server as the node, then it can be accessed directly with the `localhost` address.
+This setup is recommended for testing purposes only.
-- If you run the node locally for testing purpose, you can switch the network in [Polkadot.js portal](https://polkadot.js.org/apps) and explore the chain:
+- If running the node locally for testing purposes, switch networks in [Polkadot.js portal](https://polkadot.js.org/apps) to explore the chain:

 ![1](img/1.png)

-## Extra operations
+## Extra Operations

 ### Get node logs

-To get the last 100 lines from the node logs, use the following command:
+To obtain the last 100 lines from the node logs, use the following command:

 ```sh
 docker logs -f -n 100 $(docker ps -aq --filter name="{CHAIN}-container")